-- 22.5.1 After the Crew Deadline a boat may be protested on the grounds that: - (a) when classification for a competitor was applied for, information that should have led to a higher classification was not disclosed; or and that the boat would break the Crew Limitations in the Notice of Race, Sailing Instructions or Class Rules were the classification to be corrected.
+- 22.5.1 After the Crew Deadline a boat may be protested on the grounds that: - (a) when classification for a competitor was applied for, information that should have led to a higher classification was not disclosed; or - a competitor has, since being classified, engaged in activities incompatible with the classification and that the boat would break the Crew Limitations in the Notice of Race, Sailing Instructions or Class Rules were the classification to be corrected.
 The time limit for a boat to protest is the Classification Protest Time Limit, or, if later, 24 hours after the posting of a changed Crew List.
 The Sailing Instructions may state a different time limit.